FIDUCEO/Harmonisation/src/main/workshop/README.md

 Right click on the [harmonisation_interactive_lecture.ipynb](https://github.com/FIDUCEO/Harmonisation/blob/master/src/main/workshop/harmonisation_interactive_lecture.ipynb) file listed on top of the page to download it to your computer.
 You may download the interactive lecture to any location.

+## How to get started on Linux

+### Installing prerequisites

+To use the interactive lecture you need to have Python 3 and [Jupyter](https://jupyter.org) installed.
+If you do not have Python 3 or Jupyter installed, install it.
+The most simple way may be to install [Anaconda](https://www.anaconda.com).

+Either download the [Anaconda installer](https://www.anaconda.com/download/#macos) and follow the instructions on the Anaconda web site or use your system's package manager to install Jupyter and Python 3.

+### Opening the interactive lecture

+Now you are ready to start the interactive lecture.
+Open a Terminal window, `cd` into the directory where the lecture resides and type

+    jupyter notebook

+A browser window opens and shows the directory contents.
+Click on the interactive lecture and play with it!

+### Uninstalling prerequisites

+If you installed Anaconda from the Anaconda web site, the uninstallation procedure described for macOS below may work for Linux as well.

 ## How to get started on macOS

 ### Installing prerequisites